 Why can’t I find my stuff?

+I don’t want to confuse matters too much here, but I actually think you don’t even need the room/gloves analogy.
+I would just start with the hotel analogy and dive right in.
+That’ll save you some space in the intro that you can then use to describe a little more depth about the algorithm or its time savings.
+Maybe even give some real numbers - Google stores 45 billion index pages, so how long would a non-algorithmic search take???
+(Probably hundreds of years?
+And then contrast this with how long it actually takes Google to find stuff - less than a second.)

 Narrator:

 It’s winter time and I’m getting dressed to go outside.
 But every time I start putting on layers after layers of clothes, I always can’t seem to find my gloves. (location in the dorm; scene of me putting on layers of clothes and discovering in horror that I lost my gloves) Are they in the kitchen?
 On my bed?
 On the couch?
 Oh dear, I seem to have a problem.
 Why can’t I find my stuff?
 Is it because I have a lot of stuff that makes it so hard to remember?

 Well, Google stores about 45 billion index pages of information.
-If each page of information was a sheet of paper (host holds up a piece of paper) and if we stack them all together, we would create a tower of paper 610 times taller than Mount Everest! (camera men on the sides dump a mountain of papers on the host, causing him/her to comically fall over)
+If each page of information was a sheet of paper (host holds up a piece of paper) and if we stacked them all together, we would create a tower of paper 610 times taller than Mount Everest! (camera men on the sides dump a mountain of papers on the host, causing him/her to comically fall over)

 So how can a search engine like Google find your search results so quickly while I find it so difficult to find a pair of gloves?
 It’s like finding a needle in haystack; so how’s it done? (a camera closeup while the host hold up in his/her hand a needle and casually throws it in the stack of papers)